Derrick-Nyongesa/IP3-Delani-Studio/README.md

 ## Known Bugs
 * The site is not responsive enough for some devices.
-* Mail chimp API does may function properly.
+* Mail chimp API may not function properly.

 ## Contact Information